AdobeDocs/aem-forms-automated-conversion-service.en/help/convert-existing-forms-to-adaptive-forms.md

 * [**Configure the conversion service**](configure-service.md)

 * **Prepare the [templates](https://helpx.adobe.com/experience-manager/6-5/forms/using/template-editor.html) to be applied to converted forms:** Using a template allows you to apply consistent branding across all the adaptive forms.
 Moreover, Automated Forms Conversion service does not extract and use header and footer of source PDF documents.
 You can use adaptive form templates to specify header and footer.
 Header and footer specified in the template are applied to the adaptive form during conversion.
+When you create a folder for the templates, select the **[!UIControl Browse Configuration]** option for everyone.

 * **Prepare the [themes](https://helpx.adobe.com/experience-manager/6-5/forms/using/themes.html) to be applied to converted forms:** Using a theme allows you to apply a consistent style to all the adaptive forms of your organization.